reactioncommerce/reaction-docs/developer/components/icon.md

 ##### Example (Client) (React)

 ###### Basic Usage
 In this example we display a clock icon.
-The base icon pack for Reaction Commerce is font awesome.
+The base icon pack for Reaction is font awesome.
 The namespace `fa fa-` are automatically applied for you.

 ```
 <icon icon="clock" />